-Currently the home is no more, after the death of Emmanuel unknown people claimed ownership of the house which was lost to them.
+Currently the previous home acquired by Emmanuel is no more, after him passing on, unknown people claimed ownership of the house which was lost to them.
 The children and everybody residing in the home then dissolved, some being returned to particular relatives who were still alive and others handed over to other orphanages in Mukono which took them in.

 In July 2017, a generous lady by the names Ms. Joan donated towards the re-establishment of the home to cater for the children.
 With the funds we got, we were only able to rent a house monthly and not purchasing it fully.
 After inserting a few stuff in the home, we were able to bring in 15 children on the 1/07/2017, who till date stay in the house with a caretaker/mother that takes care of them.
 Our vision however is to expand by constructing our own home such that we can lessen on the expenses.

 LOVE UGANDA FOUNDATION therefore, welcomes partners and well-wishers who would wish to support and partner with us in any way possible.